pennhanlee/tp/docs/UserGuide.md

 When a typing error is made while trying to find a book <br>
 eg. `find n/Hsrry` instead of `find n/Harry`

-bookmark will recommend the likely word that has been mispelled.
+bookmark will recommend the likely word that has been misspelled.

 --------------------------------------------------------------------------------------------------------------------